SQL-Exchange: Transforming SQL Queries Across Domains

 SPIDER queries exhibit a stronger tendency toward deletion, particularly in \textsf{JOIN} and \textsf{COND} categories.
-This is likely due to the higher degree of normalization and auxiliary tables in SPIDER schemas, which makes certain joins redundant or overly complex in the mapped queries.
+This is likely due to the higher degree of normalization and the presence of auxiliary tables in SPIDER schemas.
+These characteristics can make certain joins redundant or overly complex in the mapped queries.

 In terms of overall change patterns, deletions account for 55.2\% of structural edits, followed by insertions (32.2\%) and mutations (12.6\%).
 These statistics reinforce the observation that LLMs simplify query structure when faced with schema mismatches, even though the overall skeleton is often preserved.